tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ### <a href="#options-parser">parser `Object`</a>

-These options modify the parser by making it more strict or changing which elements are treated as block or self closing.
+These options modify the parser by  changing which elements are treated as block or self closing.

 [Learn more about these options](/parser.html#options)